 Many people take a chocolate tour while in Brussels.
 But what if you don’t want to go on a tour?
 What if you want to explore Brussels at your own pace, spreading out the chocolate indulgence over the course of an entire day?

-We designed a self-guided walking route and chocolate tour through Brussels.
+From this experience, we designed a self-guided walking route and chocolate tour through Brussels.
 Not only do you get to taste chocolate at the best shops in Brussels, you will stroll along some of Brussels’ prettiest streets, say hi to Manneken-Pis and his sister, Jeanneke-Pis, and even visit one of Brussels’ coolest bars.
+Plus, it costs a fraction of what a guided chocolate tour would run you.

 How to Do a Brussels Chocolate Tour On Your Own